Tell me something I don’t know about you.

 We share often and freely.
 Our childhoods.
 Our parents.
 Our siblings.
 Relationships with our grandparents.
 Stories of our aunts and uncles and cousins.
 College life.
 Travel.
 Our marriages.

-His family travelled a lot when he was young so his father could work.
+His family traveled a lot when he was young so his father could work.
 They grew up in hotels and rented houses.
 He tells me of growing up in Paris.
 Where his sister was born.
 Of smoking cigarettes with hobos on the banks of the Sienne.
 Long walks in Scotland with only his dog for company.
 Being taught to swim in a very cold outdoor pool.
 A hotel in Rosendal, the Netherlands where they lived for some months while his father worked.
 Sneaking treats from the kitchen staff.

 The memories are usually pleasant.
 A smile plays under the bristly beard that greys more every day.